nohse/HQD-EM/README.md

 Table on VQA CP2
 <p align="center"> <img src="assets/hqd_em_model_result.jpg" alt="HQD-EM Results" width="850"> </p>

-you can see that our models preformance overall other methods, especially
+You can see that our model outperforms other methods overall; in particular, it achieves strong results on the challenging Num and Other categories.